Will Loyola require students to receive a COVID-19 vaccination for the 2021-22 academic year?

 This is a vital step for our community in order to have the kind of fall semester we all want—with in-person classes and activities, athletic competitions, and minimal social distancing and masking requirements.
 The vaccines have been proven safe and effective, according to public health experts and agencies around the world, including the CDC, FDA, and WHO, and they are now widely available across the country for people older than 16.
 Just as we have always required other vaccinations for diseases ranging from measles to meningitis, this is the best way to keep our university community healthy and safe.

 What is the deadline for students to submit proof of vaccination or apply for an exemption?

-The deadline to submit your COVID-19 vaccination documentation or exemption request is July 16, 2021.
-We carefully selected this deadline in order for all students to be fully vaccinated and protected prior to the start of our move-in schedule and return to campus for the fall.
-Those who do not meet this deadline will have a public health hold put on their accounts and will not be permitted to move into residence halls or attend classes.
+The deadline to submit your COVID-19 vaccination documentation or exemption request was July 16, 2021.
+Those who have not met this deadline have a public health hold put on their accounts and will not be permitted to move into residence halls or attend classes.